eric g johnson law

 February 10, 2021Eric G. Johnson

 College students are typically under plenty of stress, from a full course-load to an additional job or internship.
+The vibrant environment of college campuses may result in underage drinking and DWI charges.
 One way many relieve that pressure is by hanging out with friends, going to bars, or attending parties.
 While there’s nothing wrong with that—as long as those drinking are over 21—some may have a lapse in judgment and get behind the wheel after a night of drinking.

 Lost Military Opportunities